newhavenio/tech-group-patterns/pattern-template.md

 How to use this template:

 1. Copy this file into the `_patterns` folder
-2. Delete line 2: `layout: pattern   # Hi!
-You can delete this line, once you copy this file into _patterns.`
-3. Change the `title` on line 3
+2. Change the `title` on line 3
-4. Write up the pattern
+3. Write up the pattern
-5. `git add` your file, and make a pull request.
+4. `git add` your file, and make a pull request.

 **Note: this template is still in flux.
 It needs to cover the context the pattern applies to, and the pattern's weaknesses.
 Suggestions welcome!**